Mayor: Philadelphia ends talks with owner of former Hahnemann hospital, city coronavirus cases reach 475

 According to Kenney, the owner wanted the city to buy the building.
 The city offered to rent the building and pay for upkeep and expenses, but the owner would not agree.

 Hahnemann is owned by Joel Freedman.
 His spokesman, Sam Singer, told Action News the company offered the city a lease for $27 per bed per day.
-Far less, than rates being offered by other shuttered hospitals during the crisis in other parts of the county
+He said it is far less than rates being offered by other shuttered hospitals during the crisis in other parts of the county

 The mayor said city officials looked into the option of securing the hospital through eminent domain, but realized they would have to buy the building and do not need to do that, nor do they have the resources at this time.